Niki and Yoko

 Since the fire at Ikebukuro Seibu, the restaurant had been long closed.
 Shizue racked her brains to find work for the Hanaya staff.

-Shizue said to Tsuji, “I’ve been thinking about renovating and converting the building where ‘House of Children’ was into a restaurant in Ameyoko.”
+Shizue said to Tsuji, “I’ve been thinking about renovating and converting the building where ‘Children’s House’ was into a restaurant in Ameyoko.”

 “That sounds like a good idea,” said Tsuji.